Table of Contents

 Cost of living – $34,405 per annum

 If you choose to go for the graduate program, you will not only have learned biotechnology subjects and worked on your own research projects but also written and defended your own thesis!
 And everything you do can be presented at the social programs conducted by the university, at the Rosen Bioengineering Center.
+This makes it one of the most sought-after biotechnology courses for students.

 As a prospective student at the University of California, San Diego, you can actually major in biotechnology during your undergraduate program.
 The Bachelor of Science degree in Bioengineering: Biotechnology at this university will prepare you for a variety of biotechnology jobs.

 While helping you build a strong theoretical foundation in the subject, the course will also emphasize applications of biochemical processes.
-The subjects you study will include biochemistry, biotransport, biosystems, tissue engineering, and cellular physiology.
+The subjects you study will include biochemistry, bio-transport, biosystems, tissue engineering, and cellular physiology.

 Tuition fee – $28,992 per annum